GraphXAIN: Narratives to Explain Graph Neural Networks: Experiments

 \subsection{Graph Explainer}

-To obtain subgraph and feature importance explanations, we used GNNExplainer \cite{gnnexplainergeneratingexplanationsgraph}, the current state-of-the-art method for explaining GNN models.
-The GNNExplainer formulates the explanation task as an optimisation problem, aiming to maximise the mutual information between the explanatory subgraph and a subset of node features, relative to the input graph under consideration.
-The training process for GNNExplainer was conducted for 200 epochs, adhering to the default settings recommended for this explainer by the authors.
-Nevertheless, in our framework, any graph explainer may be used as long as it provides an explanatory subgraph.
+To obtain subgraph and feature importance explanations, we use GNNExplainer \cite{gnnexplainergeneratingexplanationsgraph}, the current state-of-the-art method for explaining GNN model predictions.
+The GNNExplainer formulates the explanation task as an optimization problem that maximizes the mutual information between the explanatory subgraph and a subset of node features, relative to the input graph under consideration.
+In both scenarios (classification and regression), the GNNExplainer training process was conducted for 200 epochs, adhering to the default settings recommended for this explainer by the authors\cite{gnnexplainergeneratingexplanationsgraph}.
+Different shades of the edges in the subgraph indicate the strength of importance of each connection, with darker edges indicating higher strength.
+Nevertheless, in our framework, any graph explainer may be used as long as it provides an explanatory subgraph and feature importance values.